South Dakota Interlibrary Loan Code (2001)

 - The requesting library will borrow materials from its own community, with the community defined as "other libraries within the city or county", before requesting from cooperative libraries outside their community.
 Requesting libraries will not request interlibrary loans from outside the state until all possible state resources are exhausted.

-- Libraries not members of SDLN or OCLC can make their requests though the State Library.
+- Libraries not members of SD Share-It or OCLC can make their requests though the Request Research/Materials from the State Library.

 - Some libraries allow unmediated requests, permitting users to initiate online ILL requests that are sent directly to potential supplying libraries.
 The requesting library assumes full responsibility for these user-initiated transactions.